-As evening descends on your wedding day, you need lighting that sparks a warm, beautiful atmosphere.
+As evening descends on your wedding day, you need lighting that sparks a warm, beautiful atmosphere at your wedding reception.
 The perfect solution?
 Lantern centerpieces.
 The right lantern acts as a jaw-dropping gem to decorate your tables, while also serving as a romantic light source for any wedding decor.

-The best part is that a lantern centerpiece works on multiple levels.
+The best part is that these wedding centerpieces works on multiple levels.
 It can be a great alternative to flowers, or it can be combined with bouquets, accent florals, or greenery for an elegant effect.
 There are so many ways to utilize a lantern wedding centerpiece.
-Use this guide to find the right one for your celebration.
+Use this guide to find the right one for your romantic wedding celebration.

 The new-age wedding day lantern is classy and comes in many forms.
 And deciding which one to pick can be quite the challenge.
 Should you opt for a candle-filled DIY?
 Or shop for an electric alternative online?

 Below, you’ll find some stunning ways to use lanterns as unique wedding centerpieces, plus the best ways to arrange them.

 The flickering glow of a candle provides intimacy and warm, natural light to your reception tables.
 And with a little fragrancy in the wax, you can easily add another element to the guest experience.

 However, with candles come flames.
 And with flames come… well, let’s not go there.